La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - du'u:
   - definitions:
     - 1:
+      - type: abstractor
+      - place structure: x1 is the predication (the bridi), expressed in sentence x2
       - definition: This abstractor forms a predication abstraction.
 It refers to the predication or statement itself, as expressed in a particular sentence.
 It is often used with selbri expressing propositional attitudes like "knowing" or "believing".
       - examples:
         - 1: